jaxxstorm/action-install-gh-release/README.md

 ## Finding a release

-By default, this action will lookup the Platform and Architecture of the runner and use those values to interpolate and match a release package. **The release package name is first converted to lowercase**.
+By default, this action will look up the Platform and Architecture of the runner and use those values to interpolate and match a release package. **The release package name is first converted to lowercase**.
 The match pattern is:

 ```js
 `(osPlatform|osArchs).*(osPlatform|osArchs).*\.(tar\.gz|zip)`;